coatyio/coaty-js/docs/man/communication-protocol.md

 topic.
 Note that the Event topic level of response events **must never** include a filter field.

-### Readable Topics

-To support optimized testing and debugging for published topics, instead of using a UUID alone, a readable name can be part of the topic levels of Associated User ID, Source Object ID, and Message Tokens.

-Readable Associated User ID and Source Object ID levels are composed of the name of the user/object and the original UUID, separated by an underscore.
-The name must be normalized to conform to the topic specification: any occurrences of the characters `NULL (U+0000)`, `# (U+0023)`, `+ (U+002B)`, and `/ (U+002F)` must be replaced by an underscore character `_ (U+005F)`.

-The readable option for Associated User ID *must* *not* be used in combination with the Associate event (see section 'Topic Filters' below).

-A readable message token is composed of the readable Source Object ID and a local decimal integer counter value separated by an underscore.
-The counter should be incremented by a client locally whenever a new message token is generated and used.
-The counter can be used to easily trace and count the number of request-response events published by a client.

-The readable topic option is intended for debugging and should not be used in production systems.

 ## Topic Filters

 Each communication client should subscribe to topics according to the defined